charles-amyx/charlesamyxdotcom/content/design/poverty.md

 Designer.

 ## Background
 My final design project at Michigan Creative.
 The client wanted a more modern platform for their data and research.
+I have more detail of the process behind this work <a class="pb-0.5 text-red-500 transition-all duration-200 ease-in-out border-b border-red-300 hover:border-blue-900" href="/design-process/">here</a>.

 ![Home page of Poverty Solutions](./images/pov-home.jpg)